 Great Compline and the Canon of St. Andrew is the most penitential service during Great Lent.
 Its purpose is to help kick-start the process of repentance for sin and to turn back to God again.

-The Akathist to the Theotokos expresses Christo-centric praise to the Mother of our God.
+The Akathist of Thanksgiving to the Theotokos expresses Christo-centric praise to the Mother of our God.
 This hymn helps us find each one of our spiritual needs being satisfied and fulfilled in our Lord and His Mother.

 Because Great Lent is a season of repentance, fasting and intensified prayer, it is desirable to more frequently receive communion.
 The Liturgy of the Pre-sanctified Gifts enables the faithful to receive communion more frequently while maintaining the penitential character of Great Lent.